 Before beginning a PayPal claim, please be sure to contact our support team directly so we can investigate the issue, take further action against the offending user, and provide any necessary assistance to ensure the claim is settled in your favor.

-** Please note you have 180 days upon purchase date to file a dispute.
+Please note you have 180 days from the purchase date to file a dispute.

 1. Select the transaction in your PayPal activity page or file a claim here: https://www.paypal.com/disputes/

 This is the transaction between you and the seller

 2. Scroll to Need help? at the bottom of the transaction’s detail page, and select Resolution Center.

 3. Select the appropriate reason for opening the claim under “I’m opening this dispute because:”

 4. Contact the seller in PayPal’s Resolution Center.